-To check if users with similar sentiment tend to be grouped together in the same network community and support our assumption that there exists a polarisation in this social network, we find communities using the weighted sentiment mutual mentions network.
-Table~\ref{table:summ_communities} in the appendix summarises how well some of commonly used community detection algorithms perform when taking the modularity as the parameter of optimisation.
-It should be noted, that while modularity maximisation methods have been shown to have some problems (e.g., resolution limit~\cite{fortunato2007resolution}), here we are looking for \emph{two} communities (the yes- and no- supports) rather than an arbitrary number, and so modularity-based methods perform well given this constraint.
+It should be noted that while modularity maximisation methods have been shown to have some problems (e.g., resolution limit~\cite{fortunato2007resolution}), here we are looking for two communities (the Yes and No supporters) rather than an arbitrary number, and so modularity-based methods perform well given this constraint.

 By following only the modularity optimisation, the Leiden algorithm~\cite{traag2019leiden} performs best.
-However, the Weighted Louvain~\cite{blondel2008fast} (using the absolute sentiment as the weight of a link) closely follows Leiden in modularity, and is able to find two, and only two, large communities, which show to be very distinct from each other and representative of the opposite sides of the discussion.
-Therefore, we chose to carry out our analysis with the two largest communities found by using the weigthed Louvain method.
+However, the weighted Louvain~\cite{blondel2008fast} (using the absolute sentiment as the weight of a link) closely follows Leiden in modularity, and is able to find two, and only two, large communities, which are very distinct from each other and representative of the opposite sides of the discussion.
+Therefore, we have chosen to carry out our analysis with the two largest communities found by using the weighted Louvain method.

-Table~\ref{table:summ_CC} is a summary of the communities properties.
-We denominate C1-C1 the subgraph built with users in Community 1 only, i.e., effectively the C1 only.
+Table~\ref{table:summ_CC} is a summary of the properties of each community.
+We denote C1-C1 as the subgraph built with users in Community 1 only, i.e., effectively C1 only.
 Similarly, C2-C2 is effectively the C2.
-C1-C2 is the subgraph containing the links from C1 to C2, and C2-C1 is the subgraph containing the links originated in C2 and ended in C1.
-Community 1 (C1) is approximately five times the size of Community 2 (C2) on number of nodes (that is comparable to the number of nodes in the Yes and No communities observed for the Irish Marriage Referendum, seen in Appendix~\ref{chap:IMR}.
-Although C1 has a higher average out-degree than C2, C2 is more tightly connected as it presents a slightly higher averaged cluster coefficient and higher density.
-In contrast, both C1-C2 and C2-C1 present lower average out-degree and are less tightly connected than their counterparts since both averaged cluster coefficient and density are smaller.
-These suggest that our method of aggregation and community detection is successful, given that users have stronger connection with other users inside their own community than with users outside their own community.
+C1-C2 is the subgraph containing the links from C1 to C2, and C2-C1 is the subgraph containing the links originating in C2 and ending in C1.
+Community 1 (C1) is approximately six times the size of Community 2 (C2) on number of nodes (that is comparable to the number of nodes in the Yes and No communities observed for the Irish Marriage Referendum, seen in Appendix~\ref{chap:IMR}).
+Although C1 has a higher average out-degree than C2, C2 is more tightly connected as it presents a slightly higher average cluster coefficient and higher density.
+In contrast, both C1-C2 and C2-C1 present lower average out-degree and are less tightly connected than their counterparts since both average cluster coefficient and density are smaller.
+We also observe that users in C2 mention C1 more frequently than the opposite.
+This may be due to the fact that C2 is much smaller in number of nodes than C1.